 - Maximum price control policy: A maximum price control is the highest price level above which goods and services cannot be sold.
 Under this condition, nobody is allowed to sell goods and services above the maximum price but selling below it is allowed.

-What are the Objectives of price control policy?
+What are the Objectives of the price control policy?

-The objectives of price control policy, both minimum and maximum are:
+The objectives of Price legislation and price control policy, both minimum and maximum are:

 - To prevent the exploitation of consumers by producers.